bszeitz/MM_Segundo/README.md

 ### Scripts for figures
  - Fig1A_heatmap: script for Figure 1A heatmap
- - FigS3_OmicCircos: script for FigS3A&B
+ - FigS3_OmicCircos: script for Suppl.
+Fig3A&B